 When we encounter challenges, learn to confess that it is well.
 And so it shall be.
 Always return to our source of joy, laughter, love, strength, hope and inspiration, who is Jesus Christ.
 Worship and pray to him as we journey through life and ministry together, just as the Shunammite woman did by going back to Elisha.

-Brethren, always remember Proverbs 18:21.
+Brethren, always remember Proverbs 18:21 and the great woman of Shunem described in 2 Kings 4.
 Positive confessions are powerful enough to sustain your miracle.

 Lord, help us to confess positively when we encounter challenges.
 Show us your faithfulness and unfailing love as we serve you daily.